1506 E. Franklin St. Suite 200

 You should request a referral for a specialist from your primary care physician or consult a board-certified sleep apnea doctor for diagnosis and treatment.
 Other ways to help stop teeth grinding include:

-If you are experiencing any of the signs of tooth grinding, you should let Dr. Sarah Cook and the team at Tarheel Family Dentistry evaluate, diagnose and provide a treatment option that will help to improve your condition.
+If you are experiencing any of the signs of tooth grinding, you should let Dr. Riley Hewgley and the team at Tarheel Family Dentistry evaluate, diagnose and provide a treatment option that will help to improve your condition.
 Contact us to schedule an appointment.